Dev-Aman-Rawat/Dev-Aman-Rawat/README.md

 # 🤔 About Me:
  <div>
-   <p> Hi there stranger👋 </p> <p> My name is Aman Rawat, I am a self-taught frontend developer with more than 2 years of experience.
+   <p> Hi there👋 </p> <p> My name is Aman Rawat, I am a self-taught frontend developer with more than 2 years of experience.
 My coding journey commenced with FreeCodeCamp, a platform where I not only mastered Frontend Development but also earned additional certificates to augment my skills.
 Currently, I am focused on expanding my skills and knowledge.
 I am also contributing to the open-source community. </p>
  </div>

 - ## Where am I busy at?